surveydown-dev/sdstudio/paper/paper.md

 # Summary

 Survey research is fundamental to social sciences, market research, and data collection across numerous disciplines.
-While code-based survey platforms like `surveydown` [@surveydown2025] offer powerful capabilities for reproducible research, researchers often benefit from complementary tools that enhance workflow efficiency. `sdstudio` is an R package that provides a comprehensive graphical user interface (GUI) companion for the `surveydown` platform, offering multiple interaction modes to suit different preferences and use cases.
+While `surveydown` as a code-based survey platform [@surveydown2025] offers powerful capabilities, researchers often benefit from complementary tools that enhance workflow efficiency. `sdstudio` is a companion R package for the `surveydown` platform, offering multiple interaction modes to suit different preferences and use cases.
 Built using the Shiny framework [@shiny2021], `sdstudio` features three main components: a visual survey builder with real-time code synchronization (the "Build" tab), an interactive preview system supporting both desktop and mobile views (the "Preview" tab), and a data management interface for response collection and analysis (the "Responses" tab).
 A comprehensive tutorial and demonstration is available [@sdstudio_tutorial2025].

 # Statement of need